 Verbal confirmation should be given that a system, which staff are satisfied allows enough time, is in place.
+Women who wish to discuss previous difficult experiences with obstetric anaesthesia and analgesia should be able to do so, even if events were some time in the past.

-CQC KLoEs Safe; caring; well-led
+Safe; caring; well-led

-9.1.16 Additional programmed activities for consultant or autonomously practising anaesthetists should be allocated for elective caesarean birth lists and antenatal anaesthetic clinics (or to review referrals if no formal clinic is in place).
-Time is required to identify and follow up potential anaesthetic morbidity and to arrange continuing investigation and referral.
+- 9.1.16 Additional programmed activities for consultant or autonomously practising anaesthetists should be allocated for elective caesarean birth lists and antenatal anaesthetic clinics (or to review referrals if no formal clinic is in place).
+Time is required to identify and follow up potential anaesthetic morbidity and to arrange continuing investigation and referral. - 9.5.1 A system should be in place to ensure that those requiring antenatal and postnatal anaesthetic referral are seen and assessed by a senior obstetric anaesthetist, usually an autonomously practising anaesthetist, within a suitable time frame.
+Where the workload is high, consideration should be given to risk stratification so that not all women are required to attend in person, by using targeted telemedicine and/or distribution of relevant literature.